w3c/ColorWeb-CG/hdr_html_canvas_element.md

 color spaces.
 Products with HDMI and/or DisplayPort interfaces also use these color spaces for HDR support.

-* To render HDR imagery, it is useful to have information on the luminance range and color gamut that were used when authoring the image.
+* To reproduce an HDR image on a display, it is useful to have information on both the color volume of that display and the color volume of the image since one can be significantly smaller than the other.

 Accordingly, the following API modifications are needed to manipulate HDR images in HTML Canvas: